cylinbao/BlurAndSharpen/README.md

 * You are recommanded to write a shell script to help you to find out the best parameters automatically.
 * Write the cache configuration in the corresponding place in the Makefile and let TA can use "make run" to reproduce your result.

-#### 1.3 Bonus: Add the L2 cache (5%)
+#### 1.3 Bonus: Add the L2 cache (up to 5%)
 spike also supports L2 cache simulation by plusing "--l2" in the options.
 You can do some experiments and modify your code and the cache configuration to reach the best cache performance with the fastest cache access time.
 * The limit of the L2 cache size is 8KB.
 * Modify the cache-access-time formula to calculate the new total cache access time and compare the results.
-* Write the configuration at the corresponding location in Makefile and make TA can use "make run-l2" to rerun your program.
+* Put the configuration at the corresponding location in Makefile and make TA can use "make run-l2" to rerun your program.
 * Create a directory called "bonus" to store all the needed files for this task.
-* Discuss the effects in your report.
+* Discuss the impacts in your report.

 ### Task 2 Hardware approach (Due date: 6/14 23:59)
 ------